aspil/Dira/docs/srs.md

 ### 4.1 General Characteristics

-- Our platform will support Greek and Enlgish languages
+- Our platform will support Greek and English languages
 - Anyone will be able to access the platform's website via a web browser
-- We will only support Euro as currency for service subsription
+- We will only support Euro as currency for service subscription
-- We will ensure the availability of information (ie users will have at their disposal at all times the data and resources necessary for the operation and use of our platform
+- We will ensure the availability of information (ie users will have at their disposal at all times the data and resources necessary for the operation and use of our platform)

 ### 4.2 Performance Requirements